cuongctb/Nextdns_openwrt_http_dns_proxy/README.md

-# How to usinh Nextdns on openwrt with http dns proxy
+# How to using Nextdns on openwrt with http dns proxy